Here’s an entertainment center I made from IKEA kitchen cabinets with GRIMSLÖV doors and shiplap.

 About $1500 for the IKEA stuff, $100 for the shiplap and $15 for the speaker fabric.

-What do you like most about the hack?
+What do you like most about the project?

 The shiplap, the hidden speakers, and the built-in look.
 I was worried about the sound quality with the speakers in the cabinet, but the sound is great!
 Besides that the media unit gave us a lot more storage flexibility and display of memorabilia.

 What was the hardest part about this shiplap entertainment center?

 Keeping everything plumb and level.
 When you put in the trim pieces between the unit and the wall/ceiling, you find out that your wall and ceiling are not perfectly plumb and level!
 Caulking solved a lot of that.
 But also needed to add wood shims to level things out.